 Home warranty insurance

-The level of cover provided by home A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty. insurance policies is set out in ministerial orders.
+The level of cover provided by home warranty insurance policies is set out in ministerial orders.

-Home warranty insurance is only required if the An agreement that the law will enforce. price is more than $16 000.
-Accordingly, a large amount of In Victoria, a child or young person under 18.
-See also infant. work does not carry home warranty insurance.
-Typically, the policies cover:
+Home warranty insurance is only required if the contract price is more than $16 000.
+Accordingly, a large amount of minor work does not carry home warranty insurance.

 - defective building work (including breach of the implied warranties);